mari-liis-truija/Flutter_NotesApp/README.md

-# demo_project
+# Notes_App

-A new Flutter project.
+A new Flutter project for school's course: Programming of mobile applications.

 ## Getting Started